 On this website you can find more information about the park and the memorials, buildings and other significant sites it contains, as well as the history of Pukeahu (also called Mount Cook), on which the park sits.

 The purpose of the park

-The Pukeahu National War Memorial Park, which opened in April 2015, was built to create a space around the National War Memorial, which includes the carillon, the Hall of Memories and the Tomb of the Unknown Soldier.
+The Pukeahu National War Memorial Park, which opened in April 2015, was built to create a space around the National War Memorial, which includes the carillon, the Hall of Memories and the Tomb of the Unknown Warrior.

 The park also provides a place for memorials from other countries with which New Zealand has a close military relationship, and to remember military conflicts currently not recognised in a national memorial, such as New Zealand’s ongoing role in peacekeeping operations and the New Zealand Wars of the 1800s.

 Pukeahu National War Memorial Park is a place where people can gather on major ceremonial occasions such as Anzac Day, but is also a place where people can visit on any day of the year.

 Pukeahu National War Memorial Park is on Buckle Street in central Wellington.

 There are no admission charges to visit the park or the National War Memorial.